netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.5-Force-system-keyboard.md

 ## Testing guide
 ### Description
-The application forces system keyboard for sensitive inputs.
+The application forces the system keyboard for sensitive inputs.

 ### Example scenario:
-- Application requires user to provide his password.
+- Application requires the user to provide his password.
-- When focused on password input only system keyboard is allowed.
+- When focused on password input only the system keyboard is allowed.

 ### Tools needed:
-- iPhone with third-party keyboard installed.
+- iPhone with a third-party keyboard installed.

 ### How to:
 - Open application on device with third-party keyboard set as default.